Crown Prince Ŭigyŏng

-Crown Prince Ŭigyŏng (12 October 1438 – 29 September 1457 (Note: In the Korean calendar (lunisolar), he was born on 15 September 1438 and died on 2 September 1457.)), personal name Yi Chang and formerly called as Prince Dowon was a Crown prince of the Korean Joseon Dynasty.
-He was the oldest son of Sejo of Joseon and Queen Jeonghui, also the older brother of Yejong of Joseon.
-He was the spouse of Queen Insu and the biological father of Seongjong of Joseon.
+Crown Prince Ŭigyŏng (12 October 1438 – 29 September 1457), (Note: In the Korean calendar (lunisolar), he was born on the 15th day of the 9th lunar month and died on the 2nd day of the 9th lunar month.) personal name Yi Chang, also known by his temple name King Deokjong, was the eldest son of King Sejo, the seventh monarch of Joseon, and the biological father of King Seongjong.